 Hand Grip Advantages

-Whether you use our Spider Grip Disposable Hand Protection grips or expensive hand-made leather grips, they're all designed to keep the wetness off your hands and minimize rips.
+Expensive hand-made leather grips are designed to keep the wetness off your hands and minimize rips.
 Most grips absorb the slimy feel created by body oils, sweat and cheap chalk.
 Grips also create a barrier between your moist hands and the bar increasing friction helping avoid hand rips.

 However, contrary to what the grip companies preach, callouses don't rip through direct contact with the bar.
 Your hands rip 3 ways: 1. holding the bar the wrong way, 2. too much moisture, and 3. too little friction.
 That's right, too little friction.